2025 Contest Results

 The Challenge

-On Thursday, April 21 during Reading Period, all WHS students and staff will record their cell phone daily average screen time with their 3rd period teacher.
-After 1 week, on April 28, you will re-record your average screen time minutes. with your 3rd period teacher.
+On Monday, April 14 during Reading Period, all WHS students and staff will record their cell phone daily average screen time with their 3rd period teacher.
+On April 22, you will re-record your average screen time minutes. with your 3rd period teacher.
 We will award the winning 3rd period classroom with a grand prize and individual champions for each grade level.
-We will award the classroom and individuals with the highest percentage of screen time minutes reduced from April 21-28.
+We will award the classroom and individuals with the highest percentage of screen time minutes reduced.

 The Process